AlvaroGS7/DevOpsLearning/Azure/concepts/concepts.md

  - **Allows you to define event subscriptions and specify filtering rules** to route events to the appropriate subscribers.
  - **Guarantees at least once delivery of events to subscribers.**
  - **Can integrate with on-premises systems and other cloud providers** ,making it suitable for hybrid and multi-cloud scenarios.

+## Event Hub
+**Highly scalable and real-time data streaming platform** designed to handle large volumes of event data from various sources and enable real-time analytics, monitoring, and data ingestion.

+ - **Distributed event streaming platform that enables the ingestion**, retention, and processing of event data.
+ - **Supports both event publishers and event consumers.**
+ - **Scales horizontally to handle high event throughput.**
+ - **Provides configurable event retention periods**, allowing you to define how long event data should be stored.
+ - **Uses data partitioning** to distribute event data across multiple storage units called partitions.
+ - **Offers built-in geo-disaster recovery capabilities.**